khaiml/Ubuntu-Post-Install-Automator/README.md

-Here is a clean, professional README.md for your GitHub repository.
-It uses a clear hierarchy and icons to make it look modern and easy to read.
 🚀 Ubuntu Post-Install Automator

 A streamlined bash script to transform a fresh Ubuntu installation into a fully-functional workstation in minutes.
 This script is designed to be Snap-free, prioritizing native .deb packages and official repositories.